beemovie/beehive/README.md

 ## Development

 This project is developed as an anonymous work.
+If you release patches or fork, you are encouraged to explicitly assign copyright to the original author, Anonymous, for easy inclusion into upstream.

 It is released under the AGPLv3+ with the hope that users will be free to modify any future variant.
-If you release patches or fork, you are encouraged to explicitly assign copyright to the original author, Anonymous, for easy inclusion into upstream.

 ## Copying

-Copyright (C) 2016-2017 Anonymous RWTXliExJCquO54R+qP94i4V+X8bQegE6L9EjhKIH23ePweJG8u7dqDK
+Copyright (C) 2016-2017 Anonymous

+RWTXliExJCquO54R+qP94i4V+X8bQegE6L9EjhKIH23ePweJG8u7dqDK

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See [COPYING](COPYING) for the full text of the License.

+The Roboto font by Google is provided with this source code for zero external dependencies.
+It is available under the Apache License, Version 2.0;
+see [COPYING.APL](COPYING.APL) for a copy of that License.